MaterializeInc/materialize/doc/user/content/sql/create-source/protobuf-kafka.md

   `localhost:9092`.
 - Decodes data as the `Batch` message from the `billing` package, as described in the [generated `FileDescriptorSet`](#filedescriptorset).
-- Persists messages from the `billing` topic to local disk.
+- Caches messages from the `billing` topic to local disk.

 ### Connecting to a Kafka broker using SSL authentication